Mexican Beans From Scratch

 Do Mexicans Eat a Lot of Beans

-Most Mexicans have cooked beans either on the stove or in the fridge ready to go.
+You will typically find cooked beans either on the stove or in the fridge in pretty much any Mexican household.

 Ingredients for beans from scratch

-Frijol means beans, as in dried beans.
-Frijoles referrers to cooked beans.
+Frijol means beans, as in dried beans and frijoles referrers to cooked beans.

-In Mexico there is a big choice of dried beans.
+In Mexico there’s a big choice of dried beans.
 It’s believed that over 50 varieties of beans are eaten in Mexico.
 They are all delicious and can all be prepared the same way or in a variety of recipes.

 Each family tends to have a favorite or a couple of favorites they stick too.
 Different Mexican regions will also determine which beans are used.

-The most popular beans for making a pot of beans are pinto and black beans.
-But there are also peruanos, flor de mayo and bayos.
+The most popular types of beans used for making a pot of beans are pinto beans, black beans, peruano also called mayocoba, flor de mayo and frijol bayo.
+All of which are delicious in their own right and can be used in an array of recipes.

 Sorting The Beans